-- 8.7 Examples of Sexual Harassment may include: - (a) Uninvited touching, kissing, embracing, massaging; - (b) Staring, leering, ogling; - (c) Smutty jokes and comments; - (d) Persistent or intrusive questions about people's private lives; - (e) Repeated invitations to go out, especially after prior refusal; - (f) Unwanted sexual propositions; - (g) The use of promises or threats to coerce someone into sexual activity; - (h) The display of sexually explicit material e.g. internet use, computer screen savers, calendars, posters; - (i) Getting undressed in front of others of the opposite sex; - (j) Invading the privacy of persons while showering or toileting; - (k) Photographing others while undressing, showering or toileting; - (I) The use of sexually offensive written or electronic communication; and - (m) Sexual insults and name-calling. - 8.8 Sexual Harassment may be a criminal offence, for example indecent assault, rape, sex with a minor, photography including "upskirting", obscene telephone calls, texts or letters.
+- 8.7 Examples of Sexual Harassment may include: - (a) Uninvited touching, kissing, embracing, massaging; - (b) Staring, leering, ogling; - (c) Smutty jokes and comments; - (d) Persistent or intrusive questions about people's private lives; - (e) Repeated invitations to go out, especially after prior refusal; - (f) Unwanted sexual propositions; - (g) The use of promises or threats to coerce someone into sexual activity; - (h) The display of sexually explicit material e.g. internet use, computer screen savers, calendars, posters; - (i) Getting undressed in front of others of the opposite sex; - (j) Invading the privacy of persons while showering or toileting; - (k) Photographing others while undressing, showering or toileting: - (I) The use of sexually offensive written or electronic communication; - (m) Sexual insults and name-calling; and - (n) The sending of unsolicited, sexually explicit images. - 8.8 Sexual Harassment may be a criminal offence, for example indecent assault, rape, sex with a minor, photography including "upskirting", obscene telephone calls, texts or letters.
 If you suspect that a criminal offence may have been committed you should immediately notify the police.
+For the avoidance of doubt, any criminal offence involving sexual activity or actions of indecency will be considered a breach of this Policy.